 By 2040, the National Capital Region will experience significant growth both in population and employment.
 This growth will fuel a large increase in the demand for transportation–adding more cars to the road and more passengers on buses and trains.
-As the financial analysis shows, less than a third of the CLRP’s expenditures are going towards new capacity to meet this new demand.
+As the financial analysis shows, less than 20% of the CLRP’s expenditures are going towards new capacity to meet this new demand.
 The region will see a dramatic increase in congestion both on the roads and on Metro.

 This section the projected patterns of this growth and its effects.
 Where will these new jobs and people go?
 How will our travel patterns change?
 Given the current land-use plans and planned road and transit improvements, which parts of the region will experience the most congestion?
 How does this congestion impact our ability to get to work?
 And finally, how does the plan help improve the region’s air quality?